listx/listx_blog/post/2013-04-30-emacs-unix-filter.md

 ---
-title: Emacs: Using a Unix Filter
+title: "Emacs: Using a Unix Filter"
 tags: emacs
 ---